Hasmelash95/release-eritrea/README.md

 ![Screenshot 2023-01-23 at 15 48 01](https://user-images.githubusercontent.com/103432143/214083892-9d04fa4e-c6c0-484c-ad53-b31e18798817.png)

 This is the result of a Django widget.
-The text area for content is unused as summernote div was used instead so django had marked the content as hidden.
-This isn't available in the template so could not be adjusted.
+This isn't available in the django-summernote templates so could not be adjusted.

 Delete Article